Open Access Open Access Restricted Access Access granted Restricted Access Subscription or Fee Access

 pages 936-945 views

-Features of the parotid gland anatomical parameters in men depending on the shape of the skull
+Anatomical features of the parotid gland in men depending on cranial shape

 Abduvosidov K.A., Chernyavsky V.I., Shestakova V.G., Yusufov A.A., Smirnova A.D.